-The Ecoteer House Project is unique in Malaysia.
-The aim of the project is to spread environmental awareness among the village children, adults and the tourists while improving their English.
-Your participation will support the local economy and help the local Ladies Group - Perhentian Islands Ladies Association.
+The Perhentian Eco-Education Project is a unique project based on Perhentian islands.
+The aim of the project is to spread environmental awareness among the village children and locals while also improving their English and also to tourists.
+Your participation will help to support the local economy and help the local Ladies Group - Perhentian Islands Ladies Association.

 Often the people hurt most by environmental issues are the local communities of places you are fighting to save.
-So, educating and supporting these local communities in the ways of sustainable living and conservation is vital to make steps in the right direction.
-This happens through community tourism, interaction, and environmental education, whilst volunteers gain a first-hand experience of community life in a traditional Malaysian village surrounded by turquoise seas, white sands and vibrant marine life.
+Hence, educating and supporting these local communities in the ways of sustainable living and conservation is vital to making steps in the right direction.
+This happens through community tourism, interaction, and environmental education.
+Volunteers would be able to gain firsthand experience of community life in a traditional Malaysian village surrounded by turquoise seas, white sands and vibrant marine life.

-- Help raise awareness and clean up beaches
+- Help our team to raise awareness and keep the beaches clean.

 What to Expect

 We conduct English and Roots and shoots clubs each week for the children on the island.
 Help to prepare fun, educational activities and deliver these exciting sessions alongside our Fuze Ecoteer staff.
 The village kids are full of energy and enthusiasm and are always excited to meet new volunteers!